In this post, the journey continues with “walking” on the cloud using ADO .NET 🙂

 - You can find the sample source code for this post here.

-- *Note: This sample code is for demo purposes and does not represent production code.
+- *Note: This sample code is for demo purposes and should not be used as production code.

 Considerations